 For more companion planting ideas, see this chart.

-It’s important to know your land well, to understand permaculture design elements, and to learn how to plan your food forest first:
+It’s important to know your land well, to understand permaculture design elements, the garden layout you intend to use, and to learn how to plan your food forest first.

 A food forest if done correctly can essentially become your very own secret survival garden as described below: